frederick-vs-ja/Quuxplusone-blog/_posts/2022-11-18-polycube-snakes.md

 ## Enumerating polycube snakes

-The number of [polycubes](https://en.wikipedia.org/wiki/Polycube) of a given size is well-studied, like the number of polyominoes: [OEIS A000162](https://oeis.org/A000162).
+The number of [polycubes](https://en.wikipedia.org/wiki/Polycube) of a given size, like the number of polyominoes, is well-studied: [OEIS A000162](https://oeis.org/A000162).
 How many polycube _snakes_ are there of a given size?

 Every polycube of size less than 4 is a snake.
 At size 4, we already run into a fiddly difficulty!